 Diagnosis & Tests

-- In certain circumstances, a blood test for genetic causes of COPD
+- In rare cases, a blood test for genetic causes of COPD will be given.

 Last Updated August 2020